BAG PIECE – John & Yoko’s Viennese Waltz

 Lennon: We’re not coming out for the conference, no. But we’ll be out for chocolate cake later.

 From inside the bag, Yoko hummed a Japanese song.
-John was hilariously humming a Viennese waltz from inside the bag – ‘The Blue Danube’ by Strauss!
+John was hilariously humming a Viennese waltz from inside the bag – ‘The Blue Danube’ by Johann Strauss II.

 Here’s the transcript of the interview from Bag Piece in Vienna!